adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 seo-title: My Favourite 6 Books Since June
 ---

 **Welcome my new (much faster) blog!
 I'll have a post out soon about what's new but it's New Year's Eve!
-Before 2015 is finished, I'd like to share some of my favourite books I've finished since June 2015! ([looking for favs before June?](/blog/leisure-reading-part-1/))**
+Before 2015 is finished, I'd like to share some of my favourite books I've finished since June 2015!**

+>Looking for favs before June?
+[Check out this post.](/blog/leisure-reading-part-1/)

 ##Elon Musk - Ashlee Vance
 ![](/assets/article_images/2015-12-31-leisure-reading-part-2/elon-musk-ashlee-vance.jpg)